Read the Answers to Our Most Frequently Asked Questions

 The answer to this question will depend on the severity of your misalignment.

-Only your dentist can give you an accurate estimate of how many aligners you will need, based on a careful evaluation of your bite during an initial consultation.
+Only your dentist can give you an accurate estimate of how many aligners you will need, based on an evaluation of your bite during an initial consultation.

 Yes!
 Anyone who has healthy teeth and gums is a potential candidate for Invisalign.

-More and more adults are deciding to undergo orthodontic treatment these days, in large part because options like Invisalign have become available.
+Many adults are deciding to undergo orthodontic treatment these days, partially because options like Invisalign have become available.

 Yes!
 Teens can certainly be candidates for Invisalign.
-In fact, Invisalign has created a line of aligners to meet the unique needs of teenagers.
+In fact, Invisalign has created a line of aligners designed to meet the needs of teenagers.

 Invisalign Teen aligners have compliance indicators on them (small blue dots that fade away after the aligners have been worn for two full weeks) to help teens stay on track with their treatment.